edwinm/T-Display-S3/README.md

 Use [PlatformIO](https://platformio.org/) to upload the code to a [Lilygo T-Display-S3](https://lilygo.cc/products/t-display-s3?variant=42284559827125).

+1. First edit `src/user_data.h` and fill in your WiFi access point name, password and timezone.

-First upload the font to flash:
+2. Upload the font to flash:

    PlatformIO sidebar → Project Tasks → clock → Platform → Upload Filesystem Image

-Then upload the code:
+3. Then upload the code:

    PlatformIO sidebar → Project Tasks → clock → General → Upload

 # Generate font